Hello — I'm Geoff: a scientist, engineer, and maker.

 My languages of choice are C and C++.
 I'm also highly experienced in C# .NET, Swift, Java, and Python.

-Fornax is a general-purpose particle editor I use in many of my projects.
-The interface was made in C# .NET, and the preview functionality was built in C++ with OpenGL.
+Fornax is a general-purpose particle editor I use a lot.
+The GUI was made in C# .NET, with the preview functionality built in C++ with OpenGL.

 The scripting and mission layout tool I built to script missions in Hypergate.
 It was made in C# .NET.